2600hz/monster-ui/docs/monster/ui/generateAppLayout().md

 </div>
 ```

-The `monster-navbar` will contain the navbar and subnav of the application, depending on the options passed to the method.
+The `monster-navbar` contains the navbar and subnav of the application, depending on the options passed to the method.

 ### Customization